remarcmij/VSCodeTips/README.md

 6. When this second extension has finished installing you will notice that the green `install` button changes to a blue `reload` button.
 But no need to press this button at this time (no harm done if you did).
 7. You now need to install a global Node package to support ESLint.
 Open a terminal window in VSCode by selecting **View**, **Integrated Terminal** from the menu bar.
 8. A terminal window opens in the lower half of the VSCode window.
-In this window, type:
+In this window, type the command below (on Linux and MacOS systems you may need to prefix this command with `sudo`, e.g. `sudo npm ...`):

 	```
 	npm install -g eslint
 	```

 9. Once the installation has finished close VSCode for now.